-It’s all go go go for Christmas and it’s so lovely to see all the trees going up (and our baubles arriving or being popped up for a second year) but I wanted to take a moment to have a little chat about Christmas and adoption.
+It’s all go go go for Christmas and it’s so lovely to see all the trees going up (and our baubles arriving or being popped up for a third year!!) but I wanted to take a moment to have a little chat about Christmas and adoption.

 We were talking at work about how Christmas has changed once we have little ones (birth or adopted) and our expectations to relive the magic of Christmas from our youth, or create a Christmas that we wished we had.
 This got us thinking about how much of the Christmas festivities we want for our own need and excitement and how much of it all the children actually want.